Used BMW 1 Series review: 2011 to 2019 (Mk2) - Practicality and boot space

-Once they’re settled in the back, rear passengers will notice a decent amount of headroom, and although there isn’t much space to stretch out, the 1 Series is easier to get comfortable in than the Mercedes A-Class or the Lexus CT 200h.
+Once they’re settled in the back, rear passengers will notice a decent amount of headroom, and although there isn’t much space to stretch out, the 1 Series is easier to get comfortable in than the Lexus CT 200h or Mercedes A-Class.

 Up front, the driver and front-seat passenger have plenty of space, and the wide door pockets can swallow up to three drinks bottles.
-There are also two cup-holders in the centre console and even more space in the deep glovebox, as well as the dividing armrest – as long as you’ve paid the extra to have it as a cost option.
+There are also two cupholders in the centre console and even more space in the deep glovebox, as well as the dividing armrest.

 The BMW 1 Series’ boot can carry 360 litres of luggage with the rear seats in place.
 Drop them down and they create a virtually flat loading area that will swallow an impressive 1,200 litres.
 A low lip means you might be surprised by what you can lift into the back, with larger suitcases and bikes posing no problem at all, though the boot opening doesn't seem as wide as some of its rivals.
-Still, outright space is fractionally more than you'll find in a Mercedes A-Class or Lexus CT, but not by enough to be a deal-breaker.
+Still, outright space is fractionally more than you'll find in a Lexus CT or Mercedes A-Class, but not by enough to be a deal-breaker.

-As standard, the 1 Series comes with a 60:40 split between the rear seats, but you have the option to specify a through-loading 20:40:20 split for carrying long and narrow awkward items such as skis or flat-pack furniture.
-For even more practicality, there’s a full-length luggage separator available.
-An Extended Storage Pack adds more 12v sockets, more cubbies and nets in the back seats, plus another net in the boot for securing loose items of shopping.
-It’s an option box that’s worth ticking, but it's also a shame that such a useful piece of equipment isn’t standard.
+As standard, the 1 Series came with a 60:40 split between the rear seats, but some models will have a 20:40:20 seat added by the original buyers.
+You should also look out for models with the Extended Storage Pack, which adds 12v sockets, more cubbies and nets in the back seats, plus another net in the boot for securing loose items of shopping.